(Last Updated on : 02-08-2019)

-Battle of Chausa took place on 26th of June 1539 A.D. and was fought between the Afghan ruler Sher Khan and the Mughal Emperor Humayun.
-After conquering Bengal Humayun was heading towards Agra
+The Battle of Chausa was fought between Sher Shah Suri and Humayun.
+After conquering Bengal

-> but Sher Khan had blocked the way of return of Humayun to Agra.
-Humayun took the Grand Trunk Road
+but Sher Khan had already blocked the way of return to the city

-.
-Sher Khan also reached there with his troops.
+and reached Chausa but was met with Sher Shah Suri, who also reached there with his troops.

 The two armies remained there facing each other for two months.
 In this span of two months, the Mughal army

 suffered due to scarcity of food